joshajohnson/ecp5-mini/README.md

 USB [dfu bootloader](https://github.com/joshajohnson/had2019-playground/tree/ecp5-mini) courtesy of [tnt](https://github.com/smunaut/) is working.

-Example gateware is a WIP and will be linked from here once ready.
-I designed this board to force myself to write more HDL so it needs to be cleaned up first.
+Example gateware can be found [here](https://github.com/joshajohnson/ecp5-mini-projects), however please note I built this board to force myself to write more HDL so it's probably full of bad practices.

 Check the issues [#1](https://github.com/joshajohnson/ecp5-mini/issues/1) for any errata / improvements to the design.